 - Much better heat output than vented gas logs, vent-free gas logs are much more suitable for heating a room or home than vented logs

-- Because the fuel must burn almost completely in ventless gas logs, they produce less pollution
+- Because the fuel must burn almost completely in ventless gas logs and vent free gas fireplaces, they produce less pollution

 - Slightly less fuel consumption than vented logs

-- No requirements for venting and can be used in a fireplace or in a self-contained cabinet
+- No requirements for venting and can be used in a fireplace or a self-contained cabinet can safely house them

 - empire ventless birch gas logs